DevExpress/devextreme-angular/README.md

 }
 ```

 You can also use `dxi-` ('i' is a contraction of 'item') prefixed components to configure complex collection options for widgets.
-The following example demonstrates how to configure the [columns](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) option of the DataGrid widget:
+The following example demonstrates how to configure the [columns](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) option of the dxDataGrid widget:

 ```html
 <dx-data-grid [dataSource]="data">